kiante-fernandez/select_multi_options/README.md

 ~~- how are we saving the data?
 Dropbox.~~
 ~~- where are we sending the data after collection~~ ~~- where are we deploying the web application?
 Heroku.~~
+- add full screen
+- add constent form
+~~- data 'object issue' (why do we get the words object back instead of the data?)~~

 introduction:
 ~~- condition randomization~~